Background and Summary

 errors have rarely exceeded 5%.

-Ventura County in California, Bristol County in
+Additionally we have studied Ventura County in California,

-findings include:
+Jersey.
+Our findings include:

 •